 "The Brotherhood of Steel, under new leadership after the death of Rhombus, becomes an overzealous, techno-religious dictatorship.
 In 20 years, the Steel Plague devastates the newly formed New California Republic, and starts a Dark Age that could last a thousand years."

 The Brotherhood of Steel are not knights in shining armor, they're not the police, they're not human-purists and they are certainly not the good guys.
-They're a faction that turned their backs on their fellow countrymen in their darkest hour, and when they found themselves pitted against their former countrymen they isolated themselves and turned inward.
+They're a faction that turned their backs on their fellow countrymen in their darkest hour, and when they found themselves pitted against other survivors of the Great War they isolated themselves and turned inward.
 They do not trust anyone outside their ranks and they do nothing that doesn't further their own goals, which often bring them into conflict with any and all outsiders.
-They're a religious organisation who's beliefs are incompatible with the outside world and in the long run these beliefs were meant to spell their doom.
+They're a religious organisation whose beliefs are incompatible with the outside world and in the long run these beliefs were meant to spell their doom.